anguslcc/design-pattern/README.md

 Abstract Factory pattern provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes.
 For a sample code implementation, please click [here](src/main/java/com/pattern/abstractfactory).

 ### 2.4.1  When to Use
-- When multiple related products need to be created that are intended to work together, ensuring they are styled consistently according to the system's specifications.
-- To enhance flexibility by separating the object creation into classes that implement factory interfaces, allowing these classes to be developed and modified without impacting the application that uses them.
+- In addition to the Simple Factory pattern, use the Abstract Factory when multiple related objects are intended to work together seamlessly across the application and their creation needs to be standardized.